codearachnid/opinionated-alien/README.md

-reddit-app
+The Opinionated Alien
 ==========

+### An unofficial app for reddit

-A Reddit app with a preference for visual viewing.
+A reddit app with a preference for visual viewing.
 Built on PhoneGap as a dev challenge.